ndarville/style/README.md

 * ColorConvert
 * [GhostText][]
 * SCSS
     - Autoprefixer
 * Git
-- GitCommitMsg (Not supported by ST3, looks like)
+    - GitCommitMsg (not supported by ST3, looks like)
     - GitGutter

 ### Linters ###